celestiaorg/docs/developers/sp1-blobstream-deploy.md

 This document provides instructions for deploying SP1 Blobstream to a new chain.

+SP1 Blobstream is the latest implementation of Blobstream X in Rust for the SP1 zkVM.

 ## Deploying the contracts

 To deploy SP1 Blobstream to a new chain, follow these steps: